 2008 The Picture House begins an ambitious programmatic build-out that includes the organization’s first original education initiatives.

-The Picture House launches its first two original film series: the preview series Reel Insider, featuring discussions with film talent and critics, and the classic series Sunday Essentials.
+2009 The Picture House launches its first two original film series: the preview series Reel Insider, featuring discussions with film talent and critics, and the classic series Sunday Essentials.
 The inaugural Summer 2009 season of Reel Insider sees a slew of exciting new films and talent, inspiring Westchester magazine to name Reel Insider as one of its “52 Reasons to Love Westchester.”
-The Picture House also moves forward with the Capital Campaign, finalizing the design plans and commencing the public hearings process for the expansion.

-The Picture House completes fundraising for the renovations and celebrates the beginning of construction with a Groundbreaking Ceremony on September 13.
-Prior to the theater closing, The Picture House launched two additional film series: Family Flicks, featuring beloved classic films for all ages, and An Evening With… An Evening With… puts renowned film artists in conversation with critics and with Picture House audience members.
-The Picture House also partners with the Westchester Italian Cultural Center to host the Tenth Westchester Italian Film Festival offsite while the theater is closed.
+2010 The Picture House completes fundraising for renovations and celebrates the beginning of construction with a Groundbreaking Ceremony on September 13.
+Prior to the theater closing, The Picture House launched two additional film series: Family Flicks, featuring beloved classic films for all ages, and An Evening With, putting renowned film artists in conversation with critics and with Picture House audience members.

-The Picture House opened its doors early in the year to a renovated and restored theater, brand-new films series, film education offerings, and its first-ever membership program.
+2011 The Picture House reopened its doors early in 2011 to a renovated and restored theater, brand-new films series, new film education offerings, and its first-ever membership program.
 The organization celebrated the historic theater’s 90th year in existence with The Picture House 90th Birthday Gala on April 9, 2011.